stebr2/test1/README.md

 everything new - this is project 1

-project 1 looks good - one more correction
+project 1 looks good - bugs fixed